anilkumarreddykallakunta/Frontend/README.md

 # Frontend
-hi welcome to the frontend software develop
+hi welcome to the frontend software dev